Universite-Gustave-Eiffel/elastodynamicsx/Readme.md

 ## Dependencies
 ElastodynamiCSx requires FEniCSx / DOLFINx -> see [instructions here](https://github.com/FEniCS/dolfinx#installation).
 Tested with v0.4.1, v0.5.1, v0.5.2, v0.6.0.

+It also depends on [DOLFINx-MPC](https://github.com/jorgensd/dolfinx_mpc), although this dependence is optional (periodic BCs).

 ### Packages required for the examples
 numpy
 matplotlib